SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ### Schema is Type

 Notable is the fact that there are no top-level type fields in an ACDC.
 This is because the schema, `s`, field itself is the type field.
 ACDCs follow the design principle of separation of concerns between a data container's actual payload information and the type information of that container's payload.
 In this sense, type information is metadata, not data.
-The schema standard is JSON Schema 2020-12 [[38]][[58]].
+The schema dialect is JSON Schema 2020-12 [[38]][[58]].
 JSON Schema support for composable schema (sub-schema), conditional schema (sub-schema), and regular expressions in schema enable a validator to ask and answer complex questions about the type of even optional payload elements while maintaining isolation between payload information and type (structure) information about the payload [[39]][[59]].
 ACDC's use of JSON Schema MUST be in accordance with the ACDC defined profile as defined herein.
 The exceptions are defined below.

 ### Schema ID Field Label